Jon Berti Player Props: Marlins vs. Royals

 Jon Berti At The Plate

-- Berti has five doubles, two home runs and 13 walks while hitting .267.
+- Berti is hitting .272 with five doubles, a triple, two home runs and 13 walks.

-- He has gone deep in two of 49 games played this year, and in 1.1% of his plate appearances.
+- In 50 games played this year, he has homered in only two of them.

-- In eight games this year (16.3%), Berti has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.